theGaryLarson/byte-bandits/pt_3/turn-in_notes.md

 ~~create hobby_transaction table~~</br>

 **Q: Are these expected?**
-* Get procedures and functions functioning so pipeline works as expected.
+* Get procedures and functions refactored so pipeline works as expected.
 * Create transactions that make use of our transaction tables. (logs data when not inserted as expected / moves records when intensity changes)
+  * Uses COMMIT and ROLLBACK keywords.
+Wouldn't necessarily need to rollback if we are logging in another table, right?
-* Checking if opinion changes via a VIEW or a TRIGGER.
+* Checking if opinion changes via a VIEW or a TRIGGER?
 <hr></hr>